 Apparently, she wanted to prove his point.
-I consider myself “pro-life” with certain exceptions, but I have never desired to align myself with the pro-life movement for exactly the reason that is portrayed in the original Facebook post mentioned above, and which, unfortunately, the second commenter confirmed in her response.
-For some reason, many people, in my experience, in the pro-life movement only seem to advocate for the lives of unborn children, which forgive me, strikes me as pro-birth, or even anti-abortion, but not pro-life.
+For some reason, many people in the pro-life movement only seem to advocate for the lives of unborn children, which, forgive me, strikes me as pro-birth, or even anti-abortion, but not pro-life.
 I, personally, don’t think one should label oneself pro-life, unless one is also interested in respecting all life, protecting the dignity of all living beings, having compassion on them, and doing one’s best to elevate their situation out of suffering.
 Unfortunately, these remarks and lack of concern for anyone except unborn fetuses are typical.
-I believe fetuses are human beings who have the right to live, but because another human being’s health and well-being is also involved, abortion is a complicated issue, but the question of whether or not to help these child refugees should not be complicated at all.
+Fetuses may, indeed, be human beings who have the right to live, but because another human being’s health and well-being is also involved, abortion is a complicated issue, but the question of whether or not to help these child refugees should not be complicated at all.

 How soon we forget our own history and what this country has long represented.
 America has always been a nation of immigrants, and we used to be proud of it.
 We visit the Statue of Liberty and read the beautiful words inscribed there: